Skip to content

 • python_interpreter uses fresh locals per call.

-• Subagents do not inherit parent cache implicitly.
+• Subagents do not inherit the parent cache automatically.